 Knowing a version of the song-even one that has been maligned and morphed into a dance tune-is still alive and well in Appalachia is beyond cool to me in fact I think it's downright AWESOME.

 Drop back by in a day or so to see the dance and to hear more of our Killy Kranky story.

 p.s.
-Go here to hear a version of Killy Kranky that is similar to the one we learned in Berea. (you many need to stop the music on this page before viewing the video-or just close this page out)
+Go here to hear a version of Killy Kranky that is similar to the one we learned in Berea.

 *Source for Killiecrankie photo: Old UK Photos.